acli/omni-news/README.md

-This is a small utility script, for my family’s own use, that pulls the official TV schedule from OMNI TV’s web site, then look for programs that look like they might be Cantonese programs.
+This is a small utility script, for my family’s own use, that pulls the official TV schedule from OMNI TV’s web site, then looks for programs that look like they might be Cantonese programs.
 You can see a list of startup options by running `omni-news --help`.

 The script can be run in a `--loop` mode to continually check the downloaded schedule